IDayday/VLA-Drive/README.md

 ## News

 * **12 Aug, 2026:** Released the cleaned NAVSIM 1.1 DriveVLA-M0 deployment package with Base Model and Retrieve Model checkpoints verified on A800.
-* **ACM MM 2026:** DriveVLA-M0 is prepared as a failure-aware memory augmentation framework for autonomous driving.
+* **10 Jul, 2026:** DriveVLA-M0 is prepared as a failure-aware memory augmentation framework for autonomous driving.

 ## Highlights

-* **NAVSIM-native agent layout.** DriveVLA-M0 is integrated as a NAVSIM agent under `navsim/agents/EpisodeDrive`, following the same agent-style integration pattern used by NAVSIM projects such as GoalFlow and DiffusionDrive.
-* **Base Model deployment.** The DriveVLA-M0 Base Model is exposed through the compatibility target `EpisodeDriveAgent` and can be evaluated directly with NAVSIM PDMS scripts.
+* **Base Model deployment.** The Base Model is exposed through the compatibility target `EpisodeDriveAgent` and can be evaluated directly with NAVSIM PDMS scripts.
-* **Structurally grounded retrieval.** The Retrieve Model decouples static road structure and dynamic agent interaction cues for map/agent retrieval visualization.
+* **Retrieve Model deployment.** The Retrieve Model decouples static road structure and dynamic agent interaction cues for map/agent retrieval visualization.
 * **Checkpoint-compatible naming.** Public documentation uses DriveVLA-M0.
 The current NAVSIM Python target keeps `EpisodeDriveAgent` as a compatibility entry point so that verified checkpoints load without changing the module state-dict layout.

 ## Method Overview